Bass: The Audiophile's Not-So-Guilty Pleasure

 More expensive offerings like Sennheiser’s IE 600 and IE 900 actually go even further down that path, being ridiculously bright in a way that not even their significantly boosted bass and 1-2kHz midrange can balance.

-Singularity simply doesn’t have any of these treble issues for me.
+Singularity simply doesn’t have any of these treble issues.
 It’s a decisively dark IEM in a veritable sea of peaky single dynamic driver IEMs that, even when going for a “warm” signature, can’t seem to do so without sounding confused.

 For this reason, I’d say Singularity probably has the best timbre of any single dynamic-driver IEM yet.
 And we haven’t even gotten to the bass yet.